Evolution of Arbitral Law in India: An Overview

 V. Enforcement of Arbitration Act, 1996

-The Act of 1940 attracted severe criticism as its working was far from satisfactory.
-Consequent to the recommendations of Law Commission, The Arbitration and Conciliation Act, 1996, was enacted to repeal all three earlier statutes.
+The Act of 1940 attracted severe criticism as its work was far from satisfactory.
+Consequent to the recommendations of the Law Commission, The Arbitration and Conciliation Act, 1996, was enacted to repeal all three earlier statutes.
 The newly implemented legislation consolidated arbitral law in India and was designed on the UNCITRAL Model Law on International Commercial Arbitration.

 The Act covers domestic and international commercial arbitration and conciliation.
-In such cases, the parties along with the arbitrators through a mutual agreement decided that it was by the guidelines of the new law that the case was to be governed.
-Initially, it was held that the Court is empowered to pass interim orders under Section 9 of the Act which has two stages:
+In such cases, the parties, along with the arbitrators, through a mutual agreement, decided that it was by the guidelines of the new law that the case was to be governed.
+Initially, it was held that the Court is empowered to pass interim orders under Section 9 of the Act, which has two stages: